-In addition to the financial benefit of using an optimization module to load a train to be as aerodynamically efficient as possible given its existing railcar makeup, there are environmental benefits as well.
-For clarity, we will focus in this section on just the Los Angles to Chicago route.
-An aerodynamically efficient train prevents about 22.2 tons of CO2 emissions on the Los Angeles to Chicago route.
+In addition to the financial benefit of using an optimization module to load a train to be as aerodynamically efficient as possible given its existing railcar makeup, there are environmental benefits.
+For clarity, we will focus in this section on just the Los Angeles-to-Chicago route.
+An aerodynamically efficient train prevents about 22.2 tons of CO2 emissions on this route.

 To help you understand the impact this has, it is important for you to be able to understand what preventing one ton of CO2 equates to.
 According to the US Environmental Protection Agency (EPA), the “average” passenger vehicle emits about 250 g CO2/km (400 g CO2/mi).
 In other words, an average passenger vehicle in the US will produce one ton of CO2 for every 4,000 km (2,500 mi) driven.
 On one journey, optimization would save the equivalent of 88,800 km (55,500 mi) of driving a passenger vehicle.
 In the US, that is the equivalent of removing four cars worth of CO2 on each journey.